-Made in Italy: A Culture of Excellence SOC 283 F; Cross-listed: BUS 283 F has been maintained and innovation promoted.
+Made in Italy: A Culture of Excellence SOC 283 F; Cross-listed: BUS 283 F

+"Made in Italy" symbolizes superlative quality.
+Home to iconic labels, brands, and craftsmanship, Italy is known for both its historical legacy and present-day excellence in a variety of fields.
+Through the fields of cuisine, fashion, industrial and architectural design, and more, we explore how expertise has been maintained and innovation promoted.
 Then we connect the distinctly Italian creative process with patterns of continuity and change in Italian society, to understand how the "Made in Italy" phenomenon has impacted the country, particularly since World War II, and the effects of globalization.
 How is the "Made in Italy" label used for branding and marketing, both in Italy and abroad?
 Focuses may vary in order to highlight recent developments.
 Includes guest lectures and site visits.